dioxine/Siren/README.md

 1. **Create a KV Namespace**

-   - Go to Cloudflare Dashboard → Workers → KV.
+   - Go to Cloudflare Dashboard → Storage & Databases → KV.
    - Create a new namespace named `SIREN`.

 2. **Configure `wrangler.toml`**